 Pricing and Support

-While the free web server is available for free, those looking for the paid XREA Plus that has no advertising display will find it pretty cheap.
+While there is a free plan available, if you want to access the extra features of XREA Plus, it is also cheap.
 This plan is payable in Japanese Yen through credit card, bank transfer, WebMoney, and convenience stores.
-Available billing periods are from monthly to annual with price discounts for longer billing cycles.
+The available billing periods are from monthly to annually, with price discounts for longer billing cycles.

-Though no money-back guarantee is on offer as far as I can see, you’ll get a free seven-day trial period with XREA Plus.
+Even though there is no money-back guarantee, you can get a 7-day free trial period with XREA Plus.